learn-co-curriculum/phase-1-class-extension-lab/README.md

 ## Introduction

-In this lab we're going to create a geometry application that allows us to calculate different properties of multiple shape.
+In this lab we're going to create a geometry application that allows us to calculate different properties of multiple shapes.
 We'll be using JavaScript's `class` keyword to build objects that inherit from its base object.

 ## Practice Writing JavaScript classes That Inherit From Other Classes